A page covering my 2nd hand purchases (Part 1)

 08/2020: Various – Grimy Edits Vol. 6 (Grimy Edits GRIME 006 – 2013) – €2.50 (VG)

 A lucky find at a charitable record fair in Tallinn: I remembered Rahaan, one of the remixers, from a Stilove4music release and the red vinyl looked attractive too.
 Had had quick check on Discogs if it’s not a grime record and it turned out that normally quite a few bucks have to be paid for that.
 So I grabbed the unofficial release that features three soul and funk edits for driving the crowd mad.
 Over ten minutes of “I Need Help!” on the B-side is a treat.

 08/2020: Rick Wade – Night Of The Living Deep (Yore Records yore-002 – 2007) – €2.50 (VG+)

-Always on the lookout after Detroit artists, I picked up my second Yore release – the previous one was from Wade too – from a charitable record fair in Tallinn.
+Always on the lookout for Detroit artists, I picked up my second Yore release – the previous one was from Wade too – from a charitable record fair in Tallinn.
 The four-track EP is smooth deep house as we know from the artist, “Frosnfeathers” being my favourite track in the position B2.
 The price and quality ratio sounded right to make for a nice addition to my collection.

 06/2020: Adapta – Adapta 1 (Brutalist Sunset Brutalsun 1 – 2011) – €5.00 (NM)